n3oltd/support/docs/01-engage/03-donations/06-allocations/04-pledges/02-create-pledge/index.md

 A pledge is a formal promise or commitment made by an individual or organization to contribute a specified amount of money in support of a cause or charity.

-In Engage, an account can create a new pledge or [donate to an existing pledge](#donating-to-a-pledge).
+In Engage, an account can create a new pledge or donate to an existing pledge.

 :::note
-To avoid any duplicate pledges and their problems, first search for a pledge within Engage.
+To avoid any duplicate pledges and their problems, first <K2Link route="docs/engage/donations/allocations/pledges/search-pledge/" text="search for a pledge" isInternal/> within Engage.
 :::

 ## Option 1: Create a Pledge via Create